HudsonSchumaker/CodeChallenges/solid.md

   * S stands for One Class should have one and only one responsibility

 O: Open Closed Principle           <br>
-  * O stands for Software components should be open for extention, but closer for modification
+  * O stands for Software components should be open for extension, but closer for modification

 L: Liskov's Substitution Principle <br>
-  * L stands for Derived types must be completely substituable for their base types
+  * L stands for Derived types must be completely substitutable for their base types

 I: Interface Segregation Principle <br>
   * I stadns for Clients should not be forced to implement unnecessary methods that they will no use